vaughnteegarden/slate/source/index.html.md

 ## Set up the SDK - IOS

-**NOTE: the IOS SDK is currently based upon Swift 3.2, and thus is not compatible with the latest version of XCode.
-Rezolve will update to the latest version of Swift in the near future.
-Until the upgrade is complete, please downgrade your XCode to version 9.2.**

 The target IDE for IOS instructions is **XCode**.
 If you use a different IDE you may have to follow a different series of steps, please refer to your IDE documentation to understand how to incorporate third party SDKs into your IDE.